OpenTranslationBible/open-bible/en-GB/25.Lamentations/md/lamentations-03.md

 ## Lamentations 3:1

-I am the man who has seen affliction
-Because of the rod of His wrath.
+I am the man who has witnessed affliction under the rod of His wrath.

 ## Lamentations 3:2

-He has driven me and made me walk
+He has driven me away and made me walk in darkness, not light;
-In darkness and not in light.

 ## Lamentations 3:3

-Indeed, He has turned His hand against me
+Indeed, He has turned His hand against me repeatedly throughout the day.
-Repeatedly all the day.

 ## Lamentations 3:4

-He has worn away my flesh and my skin,
+He has caused my skin and my flesh to age, and has shattered my bones.
-He has broken my bones.

 ## Lamentations 3:5

-He has besieged me and surrounded me
-With bitterness and hardship.
+He has besieged me and encircled me with bitterness and hardship.

 ## Lamentations 3:6

-He has made me live in dark places,
+He has made me dwell in darkness, like those long deceased.
-Like those who have long been dead.

 ## Lamentations 3:7

-He has walled me in so that I cannot go out;
+He has walled me in so I cannot escape; He has burdened me with chains.
-He has made my chain heavy.

 ## Lamentations 3:8

-Even when I cry out and call for help,
-He shuts out my prayer.
+Even when I cry out and call for help, He shuts out my prayer.

 ## Lamentations 3:9

-He has blocked my ways with cut stone;
-He has twisted my paths.
+He has obstructed my way with blocks of stone; He has twisted my paths.

 ## Lamentations 3:10

-He is to me like a bear lying in wait,
-Like a lion in hiding.
+He is like a bear lying in wait, like a lion in hiding.

 ## Lamentations 3:11

-He has turned aside my ways and torn me to pieces;
+He has led me off the path and torn me to pieces, leaving me desolate.
-He has made me desolate.

 ## Lamentations 3:12

-He bent His bow
-And set me as a target for the arrow.
+He bent His bow and set me as the target for His arrows.

 ## Lamentations 3:13

-He made the arrows of His quiver
+He has pierced my heart with arrows from His quiver.
-Enter my inward parts.

 ## Lamentations 3:14

-I have become a laughingstock to all my people,
+I have become the laughingstock of all my people; they mock me in song all day long.
-Their song of ridicule all the day.

 ## Lamentations 3:15

-He has filled me with bitterness,
-He has made me drunk with wormwood.
+He has filled me with bitterness and made me drink wormwood.

 ## Lamentations 3:16

-He has broken my teeth with gravel;
-He has made me cower in the dust.
+He has broken my teeth with gravel; He has pressed me into the dust.

 ## Lamentations 3:17

-My soul has been excluded from peace;
-I have forgotten happiness.
+My soul is bereft of peace; I have forgotten what happiness is.

 ## Lamentations 3:18

-So I say, “My strength has failed,
-And so has my hope from the Lord.”
+So I say, “My splendour has perished, and so has my hope from the Lord.”

 ---

 ## Lamentations 3:19

-Remember my misery and my homelessness,
+Remember my affliction and my homelessness, the bitterness and the gall.
-The wormwood and bitterness.

 ## Lamentations 3:20

-My soul certainly remembers,
-And is bent over within me.
+My soul remembers them well and is downcast within me.

 ## Lamentations 3:21

-I recall this to my mind,
+Yet this I call to mind, and therefore I have hope:
-Therefore I wait with hope.

 ## Lamentations 3:22

-The Lord’s acts of mercy indeed do not end,
-For His compassions do not fail.
+The Lord’s mercies are indeed unending, for His compassions never fail.

 ## Lamentations 3:23

-They are new every morning;
-Great is Your faithfulness.
+They are renewed every morning; great is Your faithfulness.

 ## Lamentations 3:24

-“The Lord is my portion,” says my soul,
-“Therefore I wait for Him.”
+“The Lord is my portion,” my soul declares, “therefore I will wait for Him.”

 ## Lamentations 3:25

-The Lord is good to those who wait for Him,
-To the person who seeks Him.
+The Lord is good to those who hope in Him, to the person who seeks Him.

 ## Lamentations 3:26

-It is good that he waits silently
-For the salvation of the Lord.
+It is good to wait quietly for the salvation of the Lord.

 ## Lamentations 3:27

-It is good for a man
-That he should bear the yoke in his youth.
+It is good for a man to bear the yoke in his youth.

 ## Lamentations 3:28

-Let him sit alone and keep quiet,
-Since He has laid it on him.
+Let him sit alone in silence, for the Lord has laid it upon him.

 ## Lamentations 3:29

-Let him put his mouth in the dust,
-Perhaps there is hope.
+Let him bury his face in the dust—perhaps there is hope.

 ## Lamentations 3:30

-Let him give his cheek to the one who strikes him,
-Let him be filled with disgrace.
+Let him offer his cheek to the one who strikes him, and let him be filled with disgrace.

 ## Lamentations 3:31

-For the Lord will not reject forever,
+For the Lord will not cast off forever.

 ## Lamentations 3:32

-For if He causes grief,
-Then He will have compassion
-In proportion to His abundant mercy.
+Though He causes grief, He will show compassion, according to His abundant mercy.

 ## Lamentations 3:33

-For He does not afflict
-Or grieve the children of men willingly.
+For He does not willingly afflict or grieve the children of men.

 ## Lamentations 3:34

-To crush underfoot
-All the prisoners of the land,
+To crush underfoot all the prisoners of the land,

 ## Lamentations 3:35

-To deprive a person of justice
-In the presence of the Most High,
+To deny a person justice before the Most High,

 ## Lamentations 3:36

-To defraud someone in his lawsuit—
-Of these things the Lord does not approve.
+To defraud someone in their lawsuit—these things the Lord does not approve.

 ## Lamentations 3:37

-Who is there who speaks and it comes to pass,
-Unless the Lord has commanded it?
+Who can speak and have it happen unless the Lord has commanded it?

 ## Lamentations 3:38

-Is it not from the mouth of the Most High
-That both adversity and good proceed?
+Is it not from the mouth of the Most High that both adversity and good proceed?

 ## Lamentations 3:39

-Why should any living person complain,
+Why should any living person complain when punished for their sins?
-Any man, because of the punishment for his sins?

----

 ## Lamentations 3:40

-Let’s examine and search out our ways,
-And return to the Lord.
+Let us examine and probe our ways, and let us return to the Lord.

 ## Lamentations 3:41

-We raise our heart and hands
-Toward God in heaven;
+Let us lift up our hearts and hands to God in heaven;

 ## Lamentations 3:42

-We have done wrong and rebelled;
-You have not forgiven.
+We have sinned and rebelled, and You have not forgiven.

 ## Lamentations 3:43

-You have covered Yourself with anger
+You have covered Yourself with anger and pursued us; You have slain without pity.
-And pursued us;
-You have slain and have not spared.

 ## Lamentations 3:44

-You have veiled Yourself with a cloud
-So that no prayer can pass through.
+You have veiled Yourself with a cloud so that no prayer can pass through.

 ## Lamentations 3:45

-You have made us mere refuse and rubbish
+You have made us scum and refuse among the peoples.
-In the midst of the peoples.

 ## Lamentations 3:46

-All our enemies have opened their mouths against us.
+All our enemies have opened their mouths wide against us.

 ## Lamentations 3:47

-Panic and pitfall have come upon us,
-Devastation and destruction;
+We have encountered panic and pitfalls, devastation and destruction.

 ## Lamentations 3:48

-My eyes run down with streams of water
-Because of the destruction of the daughter of my people.
+Streams of tears flow from my eyes because of the destruction of the daughter of my people.

 ## Lamentations 3:49

-My eyes pour down unceasingly,
+My eyes will flow unceasingly, without relief,
-Without stopping,

 ## Lamentations 3:50

-Until the Lord looks down
+Until the Lord looks down from heaven and sees.
-And sees from heaven.

 ## Lamentations 3:51

-My eyes bring pain to my soul
-Because of all the daughters of my city.
+What I see brings grief to my soul because of all the daughters of my city.

 ## Lamentations 3:52

-My enemies without reason
-Hunted me down like a bird;
+Those who were my enemies without cause hunted me like a bird.

 ## Lamentations 3:53

-They have silenced me in the pit
-And have placed a stone on me.
+They tried to end my life in a pit and threw stones at me;

 ## Lamentations 3:54

-Waters flowed over my head;
-I said, “I am cut off!”
+The waters closed over my head, and I thought I was cut off.

 ## Lamentations 3:55

-I called on Your name, Lord,
-Out of the lowest pit.
+I called on Your name, Lord, from the depths of the pit.

 ## Lamentations 3:56

-You have heard my voice,
-“Do not hide Your ear from my plea for relief,
+You heard my plea: “Do not close Your ears to my cry for relief.”
-From my cry for help.”

 ## Lamentations 3:57

-You came near on the day I called to You;
-You said, “Do not fear!”
+You came near when I called You, and You said, “Do not fear.”

 ## Lamentations 3:58

-Lord, You have pleaded my soul’s cause;
-You have redeemed my life.
+You, Lord, took up my case; You redeemed my life.

 ## Lamentations 3:59

-Lord, You have seen my oppression;
+Lord, You have seen the wrong done to me.
+Uphold my cause!
-Judge my case.

 ## Lamentations 3:60

-You have seen all their vengeance,
-All their schemes against me.
+You have seen all their vengeance, all their schemes against me.

 ## Lamentations 3:61

-You have heard their reproach, Lord,
+Lord, You have heard their insults, all their plots against me—
-All their schemes against me.

 ## Lamentations 3:62

-The lips of those who rise up against me,
-And their whispering are against me all day long.
+The lips of my assailants and their whisperings are against me all day long.

 ## Lamentations 3:63

-Look at their sitting and their rising;
-I am their mocking song.
+Observe their sitting and rising; I am their mocking song.

 ## Lamentations 3:64

-You will repay them, Lord,
-In accordance with the work of their hands.
+Repay them, Lord, according to the work of their hands.

 ## Lamentations 3:65

-You will give them dullness of heart,
-Your curse will be on them.
+Place a veil over their hearts, and may Your curse be upon them!

 ## Lamentations 3:66

-You will pursue them in anger and eliminate them
-From under the heavens of the Lord!
+Pursue them in anger and eliminate them from under the heavens of the Lord.